 After many of the retail, hospitality and temp jobs I eventually landed in the world of healthcare administration where I have worked at small medical practices and hospitals as a front desk receptionist, administrative assistant, coordinator, HR professional, executive assistant…you get the picture.

 I am so thankful to have a job with nice benefits, but it lacks a creative outlet.
-But, I was missing something.
+I was missing something.